-Course Descriptions Specific information regarding every course offered may be found in the course descriptions section at the end of the catalog.
+Course Descriptions Specific information regarding every course offered may be found in the course

 Undergraduate and Graduate Curricula Academic Colleges

 Misericordia University's academic programs are administered by three distinct colleges.
 The programs offered by each college are listed below.